Don’t forget seniors on Valentine’s Day!

 1 Medical alert jewelry can be pretty as well as protective.
 My siblings and I gave my sweet mom a gold bracelet with a “memory” alert and a number to call.
 It kept her safe more than once.

-4 A cup holder that attaches to a walker. (affiliate link) Increased safety and the ability to stay hydrated are both important.
+4 A cute water bottle, and a cup holder that attaches to a walker. (affiliate link) Increased safety and the ability to stay hydrated are both important.

-5 Non slip jar opener. (affiliate link) Wrist pain, grip weakness and arthritis can make opening bottles and jars very frustrating.
+5 A jar of their favorite jam/ olives and a Non slip jar opener. (affiliate link) Wrist pain, grip weakness and arthritis can make opening bottles and jars very frustrating.
 This is an inexpensive tool which helps to minimize pain and maintain independence in the kitchen!

-6 An electric toothbrush. (affiliate link) This can help with shoulder, neck, and wrist pain.
-Dental hygiene is important for good heart health!
+6 A new electric toothbrush (affiliate link) can help with shoulder, neck, and wrist pain.
+Dental hygiene is very important for heart health!

 7 Membership to a safety alert type of service.
 Many seniors are hesitant to spend the money, but they might be inclined accept the service as a gift.
 Less worry for family members is priceless!

-8 Generous sized sheets.
-Changing bed sheets can be painful and difficult as we age.
+8 Generous sized organic cotton sheets. (affiliate link) Changing bed sheets can be painful and difficult as we age.
 Back pain, shoulder weakness, and balance issues can make this very difficult.
 Purchase mattress pads and sheets that are labeled for a “deep mattress,” or that have generous elastic on the sides.
-You could try going an extra size up!
+I recently purchased these- and have been very pleased!

 And, my favorite Valentine’s Day gift for senior health and wellness organization:

-9 Purchase this inexpensive Health organization packet for senior care at Etsy, a cute notebook and spend your day….
+9 Purchase a cute notebook, and this inexpensive Health organization packet for senior care at Etsy.
+Take an afternoon to demonstrate your love by helping them get health organized!